Are the British police armed?

 These incidents led some to call for the police to use only non-lethal weapons in all operations.

-Consequently the Home Office regularly carries out assessments on – and introduces when possible – equipment that is less lethal than conventional firearms.
+The Home Office regularly carries out assessments on – and introduces when possible – equipment that is less lethal than conventional firearms.

 In 2004 Taser stun guns were made available to authorised firearms officers in England and Wales and a twelve month trial began in September 2007 in ten police forces to decide whether Tasers should be issued to specially trained police units who are not firearms officers.
 Following the success of the trial it was decided to allow Chief Officers of all forces in England and Wales to extend Taser use to specially trained units with effect from 1st December 2008.